Hua Guofeng: Legacy

 Hua removed the controls that the Gang of Four had established over cultural and educational policy.
-The relaxation of controls over cultural content resulted in a transition from revolutionary art to more individualist and market-oriented works like scar literature.
+The relaxation of controls over cultural content resulted in a transition from revolutionary art to more market-oriented and individualist works like scar literature.
 Hua regained the loyalty of party cadre and intellectuals, who had generally been marginalized during the Cultural Revolution.
 This strengthened the party apparatus and contributed to national stability.